An award-winning educator, author, and cross-disciplinary media scholar.

 Since 2011, he has been a Marshall McLuhan Centenary Fellow at the Faculty of Information and since 2019 a Senior Fellow at Massey College, Toronto.

-His latest book is Generative Knowledge: Think, Learn, Create with AI (Wiley, 2026), an essential reading for educators, students, researchers, and professionals seeking a deeper understanding of AI’s impact on intellectual life and a practical roadmap for navigating its implications.
+His latest book—Generative Knowledge: Think, Learn, Create with AI (Wiley, 2026)—is an essential reading for educators, students, researchers, and professionals seeking a deeper understanding of AI’s impact on intellectual life and a practical roadmap for navigating its implications.

 Media Ethics Lab